 There are several ways of agitating a dough to promote gluten development, and you can say that the longer the fermentation is, the more likely it is to happen all by itself.

-It’s all about hydrating the protein glutenin present in wheat flour (and to some degree other flours too) so that it will start forming gluten bonds with the other protein gliadin in the dough, helping us with the structure of the dough.
+It’s all about hydrating the protein glutenin present in wheat flour (and, to some degree, other flour, too) to start forming gluten bonds with the other protein gliadin in the dough, which helps with the dough’s structure.

-You can make sourdough bread with no agitation, kneading, machine mixing, stretch and folds, slap and folds, coil folds, and probably any other method you come up with that moves the dough around.
+You can make sourdough bread without agitation, kneading, machine mixing, stretch-and-folds, slap-and-folds, coil folds, or probably any other method that moves the dough around.

-I’ve chosen stretch and folds for no other reason than that it is a great way to feel the dough develop and it’s also super satisfying to do so.
+I’ve chosen stretch and folds because they are a great way to feel the dough develop and are super satisfying.

 Use whatever method that works best for you and your personality.
 They’re all good.